smartface/sf-plugin-instabug/README.md

-# InstaBug plugin from Smartface
+# Instabug plugin from Smartface
 [![Twitter: @Smartface_io](https://img.shields.io/badge/contact-@Smartface_io-blue.svg?style=flat)](https://twitter.com/smartface_io)
 [![License](https://img.shields.io/badge/license-MIT-green.svg?style=flat)](https://raw.githubusercontent.com/smartface/sf-extension-extendedlabel/master/LICENSE)

-## InstaBug plugin
+## Instabug plugin
 Instabug is an in-app feedback and bug reporting tool for mobile apps.
 With just a simple shake, your users or beta testers can report bugs or send in-app feedback and the SDK will capture an environment snapshot of your user's device including all console logs, server-side network requests and bug reproduction steps compiling all these details in one organised dashboard to help you debug and fix bugs faster.

 ## Installation
-Smartface InstaBug plugin can be installed via npm easily from our public npm repository.
-The installation is pretty easy via Smartface Cloud IDE.
+Smartface Instabug plugin can be installed via npm easily from our public npm repository.
+The installation is straightforward via the  Smartface Cloud IDE.

 - Run command `(cd ~/workspace/scripts && npm i -S sf-plugin-instabug)`

 ### iOS
-- Add instabug plugin to config/project.json.
+- Add Instabug plugin to config/project.json.

 ```javascript
 "instabugios": {